 Firstly, this isn’t going to tell you about all the best wild camping locations in the UK.
 Why?
 Because if I did everyone who reads this would go and make a beautiful remote wild camping spot into a campsite.
 No-one who wild camps would want that.
 If you are looking for a social camping experience then simply book yourself in at a campsite.

 But are you still wondering if wild camping in the UK is for you?
 Here is my beginner’s guide to all you need to know on the ‘wild camping essentials’ in the UK.
-From finding the best wild camping spot to what camping equipment you need and even going for a wild wee!
+From top tips to finding the best wild camping spot when you hike to what essential wild camping equipment you need and even going for a wild wee!

-Where can you wild camp in the UK?
+Where can you wild camp in the UK + Tips?

 In Scotland, it is legal to wild camp, with a few exceptions in Loch Lomond and the Trossachs National Park.
 I camped by a lake in Loch Lomond last year, it’s wild camping but in an official permit area where you have to register and pay for the spot.
 You’re still wild camping but this helps to protect the popular spots in the parks.